rmrector/amgGenre/README.markdown

 amgGenre
 ========

+**Currently does not work!** due to changes to the allmusic web site

 I dislike coming up with genres for new music added to my library, and Rock/Pop or Rap or Classical just doesn't give me the detail I would like;
 enter allmusic Styles.